top of page

 A rare talent

-Dreams of the Alhambra: This was a great pleasure to read; I loved the deja vu and dream premise
+This was a great pleasure to read; I loved the déjà vu and dream premise

 T Therien, Editor